Hopea cernua

 Hopea cernua is a tree in the family Dipterocarpaceae.
-The specific epithet cernua means 'slightly drooping', referring to the flowers.
+It is native to Southeast Asia.

 Description

 Hopea cernua grows as a canopy tree, up to 40 m tall, with a trunk diameter of up to 80 cm.
 It has flying (detached) buttress roots.
 The bark becomes cracked and later fissured.
 The leathery leaves are elliptic to ovate and measure up to 15 cm long.
 The inflorescences measure up to 3 cm and bear cream flowers.

+Taxonomy

+Hopea cernua was described by Dutch botanists Johannes Elias Teijsmann and Simon Binnendijk in Natuurkundig Tijdschrift voor Nederlandsch-Indië in 1867.
+The lectotype was collected on Sumatra.
+The specific epithet cernua means 'slightly drooping', referring to the flowers.

 Distribution and habitat

 Hopea cernua is native to Sumatra and Borneo.
 Its habitat is mixed dipterocarp forest, to elevations of 1650 m.

 Conservation

 Hopea cernua has been assessed as endangered on the IUCN Red List.
 It is threatened by conversion of land for agricultural plantations.
 It is also threatened by logging for its timber.
 The species occurs in some protected areas.